neverbehind/the-accomplishment-system/quick-start/README.md

 As you plan your day, you commit to things you can get done that day with the time you have, writing them on the daily commitment list.
-As people ask you to do things, and you think you can complete it that day, you write it in you commitment list.
-If you don't think you can get to it today, then you can write it on a future day's page.
+As people ask you to do things, and you think you can complete it that day, you add it to your commitment list.
+If you don't think you can honestly get to it today, then you add it to a future day's page.

-As you use you daily log more and more, you may find it useful to have bookmarks for `Today` and `Tomorrow` so, you can easily find your place throughout the day, and week.
+As you use your daily commitment list more and more, you may find it useful to have bookmarks for `Today` and `Tomorrow` so, you can easily find your place throughout the day, and week.